roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - #ingredient([Lemon]) Peel for garnish
 - #ingredient([Mint]) Sprig for garnish

 Shake all liquids except water with ice.
-Strain over fresh ice into londrink glass.
+Strain over fresh ice into longdrink glass, top with fizz.
 Garnish with lemon twist and mint sprig.])

 #moviecocktail([Crimson Kimono], [The Crimson Kimono],[